chijames/Poly-Encoder/README.md

 - This repository does not implement all details as in the original paper, for example, learning rate decay by 0.4 when plateau.
 Also due to limited computing resources, I cannot use the exact parameter settings such as batch size or context length as in the original paper.
 In addition, a much smaller bert model is used.
 Feel free to tune them or use larger models if you have more computing resources.

-- For the dstc 7 dataset, the original ParlAI implementation uses [data augmentation](https://github.com/facebookresearch/ParlAI/issues/2306#issuecomment-571284065) technique, which is not used in this repository.
-You can modify the data preprocessing code in dstc7 for that purpose.

 ## Requirements

 - Please see requirements.txt.